bchazalet/cdanslair-download/README.md

 A scala program that downloads the available episodes from cdanslair.

-The program is available for streaming at: http://www.france5.fr/emissions/c-dans-l-air
+The show is available for streaming at: http://www.france5.fr/emissions/c-dans-l-air

 and also at: